-$^{^{3}}$ The debate between these authors rests on various issues.
+&lt;sup>3The debate between these authors rests on various issues.
 Among them, whether to test the relation between trade and war on all possible state pairs or only on the so-called "politically relevant dyads", contiguous states or "major powers".
 In our study, we use all country pairs and do not select a subset.

-4 The list of controls they include are usually those most cited in the political science literature (such as whether the countries are democratic or authoritarian, military capabilities etc...) but rarely include determinants of trade that could also affect the probability of war.
-For example, Barbieri does not include distance as one her controls even though it is well known in trade that bilateral distance heavily affects bilateral trade.
-Distance also affects negatively the probability of conflicts (see Kocs, 1995).
-A similar argument can be made on some other economic and geographic determinants of trade.
+&lt;sup>4 The list of controls they include are usually those most cited in the political science literature (such as whether the countries are democratic or authoritarian, military capabilities etc...) but rarely include determinants of trade that could also affect the probability of war.
+For example, Barbieri does not include distance as one her controls even though it is

-a decrease in international conflicts can be associated to an increase in localized conflicts between a higher number of smaller countries.
+The recent literature on the number and size of countries (see Alesina and Spolaore, 1997 and 2003) has also clear connections with our paper.
+Alesina and Spolaore (2003a and b) study the link between conflicts, defense spending and the number of countries.
+Their model aims to explain how a decrease in international conflicts can be associated to an increase in localized conflicts between a higher number of smaller countries.
 Their explanation is the following: when international conflicts become less frequent, then the advantages of large countries (in terms of provision of public and defense goods) decreases so that countries split and the number of countries increases.
 This itself leads to an increase in the number of (localized) conflicts.
 On the contrary, the number and size of countries in our model are exogenous and we control for this in our empirical tests.